aterreno/blog/content/working-and-having-fun-with-legacy-code/index.md

 All together runs on [Cruise Control](http://cruisecontrol.sourceforge.net/).

 Abbot is very very nice and powerful: you can record the user operation on the GUI, the test is written in xml and then you can run it from a Junit class.
-You can also write some “scripts”, means that you can write some java code and then put these expressions in your xml test.
+You can also write some "scripts", means that you can write some java code and then put these expressions in your xml test.